pfred/pfred-docker/README.md

 # pfred-docker

 # Description
 This is a repository for the Dockerfile and file dependencies for the RESTful-PFRED service that is compiled as a `.war` file (see [pfred-rest-service](https://github.com/pfred/pfred-rest-service)).

 # Creating the pfredservice docker container
+## Cloning this repository
+If you are cloning this repository and wnat to create the service in a Windows machine, then set `git` to not change the scripts `EOL` Unix setting.
+Do this via the following git command in CLI:

+`git config --global core.autocrlf false`

+Then the environment on WIndows should be ready to deploy.

 ## Image builder
 To use this Dockerfile layer, run the following docker command: